Quantum786/MR4/README.md

 * Due to limits of Ipapi sometimes it returns error and it causes bot stops.
 So you can define default language and location to prevent it.
 * Run the script.
 	* Optional arguments:
 		* `--headless ` You can use this argument to run the script in headless mode.
 		* `--session ` Use this argument to create session for each account.
 		* `--everyday TIME` This argument takes time in 24h format (HH:MM) to run it everyday at the given time by leaving the program open.
+		* `--fast` Reduce delays where ever it's possible to make script faster.
+		* `--eror` Display errors when app fails.
+		* `--acconts` Add accounts (email1:password1 email2:password2..).
+		* `--proxies` Add proxies without authentification (proxy1 proxy2..).
+		* `--privacy` Enable privacy mode.
 	* If you run the script normally it asks you for input instead.

 ### Using Github Actions